EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/readings.md

 **Wall, Diana diZerega, Nan A. Rothschild, Cynthia Copeland, and Herbert Seignoret**.
 2004.
 “The Seneca Village Project: Working with Modern Communities in Creating the Past.”
 In *Places in Mind: Public Archaeology as Applied Anthropology*, edited by Paul A. Shackel and Erve J. Chambers, 101–117.
 New York, NY: Routledge.

-**Wall, Diana diZerega, Nan A. Rothschild, and Meredith Linn**.
+**Wall, Diana diZerega, Nan A. Rothschild, and Meredith B. Linn**.
 2019.
 “Constructing Identity in Seneca Village.”
 In *“O Brave New World": Archaeologies of Changing Identities*, edited by Diane F. George and Bernice Kurchin, 157–80.
 Gainesville, FL.
 University Press of Florida.

-**Wall, Diana diZerega, Nan A. Rothschild, Meredith Linn, and Cynthia Copeland**.
+**Wall, Diana diZerega, Nan A. Rothschild, Meredith B. Linn, and Cynthia Copeland**.
 2018. *Seneca Village, A Forgotten Community: Report on the 2011 Excavations.
 Institute for the Exploration of Seneca Village History*.
 Archaeological Site Report submitted to the NYC Landmarks Preservation Commission, the Central Park Conservancy, and the NYC Department of Parks and Recreation. [[PDF](https://s-media.nyc.gov/agencies/lpc/arch_reports/1828.pdf)]

 ## Online Resources